glburman/ListPagerRazorLibrary/README.md

 **PageNumber**

-Always ask "pager.js" to set this, via client Pager State, with "pager.goToPage(N)" which fires a paging event.
-The "pager.setActivePage(N)" pager method is pure UI update, no paging event is issued and it may be deprecated in a future version.
+Always ask "pager.js" to set this, via client Pager State, with "pager.goToPage(N)" which fires a paging event. ** NOTE** that the JS "pager.setActivePage(N)" pager method is pure UI update, no paging event is issued and it may be deprecated in a future version.

 **MaxPageLinks**